What is the best way to persuade ourselves, our family and friends and the rest of our communities to not use recreational drugs?

 My suspicion is that our present legal system is simply not equipped to assuage the concerns of all interested parties.
 Perhaps a common law system might be able to address the concerns of both sides: (1) specific wrongs brought about by drug use can be redressed (brought against the defendant by the persons harmed, or the state acting on behalf of named victims), (2) a person could still smoke weed alone in a cabin in the woods on his two-month vacation without fearing police action.

 The idea being that recreational drug use could still trigger legal action, but does not *have* to — a common law system can take relevant contexts into account in a way that our present legal system cannot.
-(Jeffrey Thayne, link)
+(Jeffrey Thayne, link)-

 Richard, there are two main differences between drug prohibition and alcohol prohibition that make them not parallel: